Generalization Error Bounds for Learning under Censored Feedback: Error Bounds on Cumulative Distribution Function Estimates (Ex-post Analysis)

 The proof proceeds by applying the DKW inequality to each subdomain, and combining the results using a union bound on the results of Lemmas~\ref{lemma:left} and~\ref{lemma:right}.

-The expression above shows that as the number of samples collected under censored feedback increases ($k \rightarrow \infty$), the disclosed region's error decreases exponentially (similar to the DKW bound).
-However, unlike the DKW bound, this error bound does not go to zero due to a constant error term from the censored region of the data domain (the first term in the error bound).
-This means that unless exploration strategies are adopted, we can not guarantee arbitrarily good generalization in censored feedback tasks.
+\textbf{Numerical illustration of bound behavior for each term in Theorem~\ref{thm:two_subdomains}.} From the above expression, we observe that as $n$ (the number of initial samples across the entire data domain) becomes large, the maximum discrepancy between the theoretical and empirical CDFs decreases, following the strong law of large numbers.
+In such cases, the effect of censored feedback on the bounds becomes minimal, as the data distribution can already be well estimated.
+More interestingly, as shown in Fig.~\ref{fig:censored_disclosed_bounds}, when the initial training dataset is small, censored feedback can have a substantial impact on the bounds.
+To illustrate this, we conduct a numerical experiment using initial random samples $n \in \{50, 200, 500, 1000\}$ drawn from a Gaussian distribution with $\mu = 7$ and $\sigma = 3$.
+For significance levels $\delta \in \{0.01, 0.05, 0.1\}$, Fig.~\ref{fig:censored_disclosed_bounds} shows that, for any fixed $n$, the CDF bounds for the censored region remain constant since this term does not depend on newly collected samples; thus, improving the bounds requires increasing $n$.
+Meanwhile, as the number of samples collected under censored feedback increases ($k \rightarrow \infty$), the error term for the disclosed region decreases asymptotically, behaving as $2exp(-2k\eta^2)$.
+This results in an overall decreasing trend, which is also reflected in the numerical illustration in Fig.~\ref{fig:bound}, where the orange line falls below the blue line.
+However, unlike the DKW bound, this error bound does not go to zero due to a constant error term from the censored region of the data domain.
+This means that unless exploration strategies are adopted, arbitrarily good generalization in censored feedback tasks cannot be guaranteed.
 Finally, we note that the DKW inequality can be recovered as the special case of our Theorem~\ref{thm:two_subdomains} by letting $\theta \rightarrow -\infty$ (which makes $\alpha \approx 0, m \approx 0$).

-Finally, recall from Remark~\ref{remark:prior-posterior} that, instead of considering an exact realization of $k$ new samples in the disclosed region, a decision maker may want to know the error bound after waiting for $T$ agents to arrive (only some of which will fall in the disclosed region).
-The following corollary provides an error bound that can be leveraged under this viewpoint.
+\textbf{\emph{A priori} bound.} Finally, recall from Remark~\ref{remark:prior-posterior} that instead of waiting to observe that there are exactly $k$ new samples in the disclosed region (i.e., after the random arrival of new data points), a decision maker may want to know the error bound \emph{a priori}, and assess in advance where they will stand after waiting for $T$ data points to arrive (only some of which will fall in the disclosed region).
+The following corollary provides an error bound under this viewpoint.

 \begin{corollary} Let $x_1, x_2, \ldots, x_n$ be realized initial data samples, drawn IID from a distribution with CDF $F(x)$.
-Let $\theta$ partition the data domain into two regions, such that $\alpha=F(\theta)$, and $m$ of the initial $n$ samples are located to the left of $\theta$.
-Assume we have waited for $T$ additional samples to arrive, and let $F_{n+T}$ denote the empirical CDF estimated accordingly.
+Let a (realized) $\theta$ partition the data domain into two regions, such that $\alpha=F(\theta)$, and $m$ of the initial $n$ samples are located below $\theta$.
+Assume we have waited for $T$ additional samples to arrive, and let $F_{n+T}(x)$ denote the empirical CDF estimated accordingly.
 Then, for every $\eta >0$,